jslmorrison/jslmorrison.github.io/content/posts/nix-shell.md

 ag 'nix-shell' .
 ```

-but i dont have the [silver-searcher](https://geoff.greer.fm/ag/) installed.
+but I don't have the [silver-searcher](https://geoff.greer.fm/ag/) installed.
 Running the above will result in:

 ```bash
 The program 'ag' is not in your PATH.
 You can make it available in an